<img src="https://secure.leadforensics.com/97241.png" style="display:none;">

 New Fiber Monitoring Tools for High Bandwidth Optical Networks

-As organizations adapt to new fiber optic switches and links, security, and monitoring tools must also adapt from copper interfaces to fiber-optic interfaces.
+As organizations adapt to new fiber optic switches and links, security, and monitoring tools must also adapt from copper interfaces to fiber optic interfaces.
 The need for constant network monitoring and protection does not go away as the electrical-to-optical transition is made.

-Passive optical TAPs have been available for some time allowing simple fiber connections to monitoring and security tools at speeds of 100Mbps to 10Gbps.
+Passive Fiber TAPs have been available for some time allowing simple fiber connections to monitoring and security tools at speeds of 100Mbps to 10Gbps.
 However, the demand for bandwidth in the 40Gbps to 100Gbps requires multiple optical cables.
 Network Critical, a global innovator in advanced network security and optical monitoring tools, has developed a line of Multi-fiber Push On (MPO) TAPS for monitoring of 40Gbps and 100Gbps networks.

 Network Critical’s MPO TAPs deliver higher density and performance while ensuring complete traffic visibility, zero packet loss, and no point of failure.
 These TAPs offer high bandwidth monitoring using up to 24 strands of fiber optic cable for 40Gbps to 100Gbps links.
 However, they also add the flexibility of adding breakout cables for monitoring 1Gbps to 10Gbps links as well.
 Therefore, the same MPO TAPs can be used today with existing 1Gbps/10Gbps links and easily transition to 40Gbps/100Gbps with no additional investment.